davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.36 (2013.03.07) =
+* Removed some debugging code from filters and hooks
+* Fixed bug where the date command was being ignored
+* Added 'quicktime' as a default type for the video1 template

 = 1.4.35 (2013.02.22) =
 * Consolidated logic for load configuration settings.
 Fixes bug where new settings were not having their defaults set properly.
 * Fixed bug where attachment file name was not being correctly detected.